DSSGxUK/s23_deforestation_exp/Metrics.md

 For ex: Start Year : 2017 would mean that year_1 was 2017 for that case, year_2 was 2018 and year_3 was 2019.

 ## Requirements
-The `rasterio` package (tested on Python > 3.10) must be installed.
+The `rasterio` package (tested on Python=3.8.8) must be installed.
 You can install it from PyPi as:

 `!pip install rasterio`